izardy/fi-fraud-combat-concept/README.md

     - Issue 4 : No direct information sharing real-time event platform from other FI.
 ### Propose Conceptual Solution
 - Based on the issues highlighted and performed gap analysis, a sandbox is proposed to demonstrate how the above might be able to counter.
-    - On situation where mule account about to be created
-        - [ ] Continuous check at account level on CIF (Customer Information File) updates i.e email address and sub-sequent activities check after the update to identify if the account being compromised.
-        - [ ] To notify and confirm with clients on suspicious activities via SMS/Whatsapp/Phone Call.
-        - [ ] To notify FI related operation team on suspicious update within CIF account.
-    - On situation where potential scam/fraud victiom to initiate money transfer
   #### Establish a database which combined data of suspected mule/fraud/scam accounts from 3 different sources
     - [ ] Rule based approach to be implemented at first layer (Source no.1)
         - [ ] Existing rule based approach (i.e changes of email, too many transaction in a day, student/housewife status but have continuous multiple transaction in a day)
         - [ ] SQL query suspected accounts based on the above logic/rule
         - [ ] Ingest into scam/fraud/mule centralise database
     - [ ] ML based approach to be implemented at second layer (Source no.2)
         - [ ] Obtain data
         - [ ] Build ML model
         - [ ] Train ML model
         - [ ] Test ML model
         - [ ] Deploy ML model
         - [ ] Ingest into scam/fraud/mule centralise database
     - [ ] Public shared approach to be implemented at third layer (Source no.3)
         - [ ] Identify platforms where public can share scam information
         - [ ] Prepare data entry platform
         - [ ] Manual data entry for this info
         - [ ] Ingest into scam/fraud/mule centralise database
   #### Monitoring suspected accounts
      - [ ] Validation process
          - [ ] Flag confirmed/suspected
      - [ ] API sharing
          - [ ] Internally
          - [ ] Externally
   #### Actions
      - [ ] Notification alert
         - [ ] Internally
         - [ ] Externally

 ### System Architecture : TOGAF BDAT Approach